-Lego Block Pattern
+Lego Block Crochet Pattern

 Make several of these Lego blocks and then use them to create a fabulous Lego blanket!

-Go back to childhood when you built fun buildings with your Legos.
+Go back to childhood when you built fun buildings with your Lego blocks.
 This is a really neat crochet afghan pattern you'll have to try.

 Once you learn how to crochet a brick blanket, you won't want to stop working them up.
 Use traditional block colors or get even more creative by using pastels or variegated yarn.

 Unfamiliar with the bobble stitch?
 Then be sure to watch our video tutorial right below!
 Learn how to crochet the bobble stitch with this video and be on the way to crocheting your own Lego block!

-Crochet HookI/9 or 5.5 mm hook
+Crochet Hook: I/9 or 5.5 mm hook

-Yarn Weight(4) Medium Weight/Worsted Weight and Aran (16-20 stitches to 4 inches)
+Yarn Weight: (4) Medium Weight/Worsted Weight and Aran (16-20 stitches to 4 inches)

-Lego Block Pattern:
+Lego Block Crochet Pattern:

 Row 1: Single Crochet in the 2nd Chain from the hook, Single Crochet the rest of the chain.
 (15 stitches) Turn.